-The original isotropic FMM relies on a basic diamond shaped stencil \citep{tsitsiklis1995efficient,sethian1999fast} independent of grid points $\fx \in \Omega_h$.
-In contrast, extensions of the isotropic FMM to anisotropic Riemannian, Randers or Finslerian metrics require more sophisticated stencils $\cS(\fx)$ obeying an acuteness property \citep{sethian2003ordered,mirebeau2014anisotropic} depending on the local metric $\cF_\fx$.
-In this paper, we rely on \emph{fast marching using anisotropic stencil refinement} (FM-ASR) \citep{mirebeau2014efficient}, so that $\cS(\fx)$ contains $\cO (\ln^2 \rho( \cF_\fx))$ grid points in average and $\cO(\rho(\cF_\fx) \ln\ln \rho(\cF_\fx))$ in the worst case~\citep{mirebeau2019worst}.
-The FM-ASR method is presented in \cref{alg_FM}, and has an overall complexity $\cO(K N \ln N)$ where $N = \#(\Omega_h)$ is the number of grid points, and $K$ is the mean number of grid points per stencil.
+The original isotropic FMM relies on a basic diamond shaped stencil \citep{tsitsiklis1995efficient,sethian1999fast}, independent of the grid point $\fx \in \Omega_h$.
+In contrast, extensions of the isotropic FMM to anisotropic Riemannian, Randers or Finslerian metrics require more sophisticated stencils $\cS(\fx)$ obeying an acuteness property \citep{sethian2003ordered,mirebeau2014anisotropic} depending on the local metric $\cF(\fx,\cdot)$.
+In this paper, we rely on \emph{fast marching using anisotropic stencil refinement} (FM-ASR)~\citep{mirebeau2014efficient}, so that $\cS(\fx)$ contains $\cO (\ln^2 \rho)$ grid points in average and $\cO(\rho \ln\ln \rho)$ in the worst case~\citep{mirebeau2019worst}, where $\rho := \rho(\cF(\fx,\cdot))$.
+The FM-ASR method is presented in \cref{alg_FM}, and has an overall complexity $\cO(K N \ln N)$, where $N = \#(\Omega_h)$ is the number of grid points, and $K$ is the mean number of grid points per stencil.
 In addition, computation time can be slightly shortened by stopping early as soon as the desired endpoint is accepted.

 In \cref{fig_DifferentMetrics}, we illustrate some numerically computed geodesic distance maps and the corresponding minimal paths with respect to different geodesic metrics $\cF$.
-Fig.~\ref{fig_DifferentMetrics}a illustrates the unit vector field $\varpi(\fx) := -(\fx-\fx_0)^\perp / \|\fx-\fx_0\|$ using blue arrows, where $\fx_0$ the origin of the image domain is shown as a black dot.
+Fig.~\ref{fig_DifferentMetrics}a illustrates a vector field, denoted by $\varpi(\fx) := -(\fx-\fx_0)^\perp / \|\fx-\fx_0\|$ for any $\fx\in\overline\Omega\backslash\{\fx_0\}$ and $\varpi(\fx_0)=\mathbf{0}$, using blue arrows, where $\fx_0$ is shown as a black dot at the image center.
 In other words, $\varpi(\fx)$ is tangent to the circle centered at $\fx_0$ and passing through $\fx$.
-In this example, the tensor field $\cM$ and the vector field $\omega$, defining the metric as in \eqref{eq_RandersForm}, are respectively formulated as
+In this example, the tensor field $\cM$ and the vector field $\omega$, defining the metric as in Eq.~\eqref{eq_RandersForm}, are respectively defined as